demisto/content/Packs/TAXIIServer/Integrations/TAXII2Server/TAXII2Server_description.md

 - `https://ext-<tenant>.crtx.<region>.paloaltonetworks.com/xsoar/instance/execute/<instance-name>/<taxii2_api_endpoint>/`
   When running on an engine:  `http://<xsoar_address>:<listen_port>/<taxii2_api_endpoint>/`
   NOTE: The instance name cannot be changed after saving the integration configuration.
-- **Note:** if "no engine" is selected, make sure to click **Save** before testing and using the instance.
+- **Note:** When using Cortex XSIAM or Cortex XSOAR 8, if "no engine" is selected, make sure to click **Save** before testing and using the instance.
 This step allows the server to assign a port to the instance.

 ## Access the TAXII Service by Instance Name
 To access the TAXII service by instance name, make sure *Instance execute external* is enabled.